-- 5) Calexico On-Demand Transit is a proposed demonstration of demand-responsive transit service, dynamicallyrouted microtransit service with plug-in hybrid electric vehicles (PHEV) to bridge transportation gaps and provide connectivity between services and locations across the City of Calexico, California.
+- 1) Calexico Mobility On-Demand Transit is a proposed demonstration of demand-responsive transit service, dynamically-routed microtransit service with plug-in hybrid electric vehicles (PHEV) to bridge transportation gaps and provide connectivity between services and locations across the City of Calexico, California.
 Covering 7.5 square miles (including 1.19 square miles outside of the 535 zone), instead of a fixed route service within the City, the service will provide curb-to-curb pick-up and drop-off and will feature: - Three 6-passenger PHEVs - A Custom-branded passenger application for app-based ride hailing; - Drivers, vehicles, and full operations, including customer service; - Two Level 2 chargers to be located at the Imperial County Transportation Commission Bus Yard in El Centro (SB 535 disadvantaged zone); and - Seamless integration with Imperial County Transportation Commission's fixed route system.

-ICTC has submitted a grant application for \$1 Million that will cover costs of vehicles and operations for two-years.
+On April 22, 2021, ICTC was notified that we were successful to receive an award of \$1 Million that will cover costs of vehicles and operations for two-years.
 The grant requires ICTC to be committed to fund a third year at \$500,000.
 The additional amount will be covered with other state funds available to ICTC.
-ICTC expects to receive announcement of award in April 2021.
+Staff will begin the work to implement the demonstration project.